 - Summary: Debra Suarez, English Language Learning Education Specialist, Office of Vocational and Adult Education, U.S. Department of Education, provided an overview on the challenges immigrants face in America and discussed Networks for Integrating New Americans (NINA).
 During the second half of the webinar, Deputy Director of Welcoming America, Rachel Steinhardt, discussed the mission and programs of her organization, highlighting ways to make local communities welcome to immigrant populations.
 This was followed by a conversation between the speakers and participants.

-October Webinar – The inaugural policy webinar centered on early learning and Hispanic children.
+October 2013 Webinar – The inaugural policy webinar centered on Early Learning and Hispanic children.

 - Summary: Steven Hicks, Senior Policy Advisor, Office of Early Learning, U.S. Department of Education, and Yvette Sanchez, Director, Office of Head Start, U.S. Department of Health and Human Services, provided an overview on the importance of early care and learning and discussed the President’s Preschool for All proposal.
 During the second half of the webinar, National Program Director of Abriendo Puertas/Opening Doors, Sandra Gutierrez, discussed the mission and programs of her organization, emphasizing the critical piece families play in their children’s development and educational career.
 This was followed by a conversation between the speakers and participants.